azadehgnia/AzureOpenAI_DocProcessing/README.txt

 - If you add new dependencies, update `requirements.txt` and re-run `pip install -r requirements.txt`.

 ## 5. Additional Notes
-- In this solution gpt-4.1 model has been used with the chat completion endpoint
+- In this solution gpt-4.1 model has been used with Response API.
 - To produce structured output in json or other formats, you can use the md output and add another step with generative AI to provide the desired format and fields.
 - Please check the input document sensitivity labels and protection rights, this code will not work on the sensitive documents.
 - For questions or issues, review the code comments in `info_extractor.py`.